Nirlipt-05/HotelReservationSystem/README.md

 # Hotel Reservation System
-This will be a CLI based project that will help in maintaining the reservation of a hotel.
+This is a CLI based project that will help in maintaining the reservation of a hotel.
+The project is a basic implementation of JDBC in java.
+Here, various other concepts of java are used along with exception handeling and multithreading.

 ## Target Audience: